Telephones at the Turn-of-the-Century

 Did you know…

-Enter the telegraph, invented in 1835 by Samuel Morse and first put into operation between Washington, DC and Baltimore, MD on May 24, 1844.
-It revolutionized long distance communication, but was still limited to those who had a telegraph set connected to the outside world, and a working knowledge of Morse code.
+Enter the telegraph, invented in the 1830s by Samuel Morse, and first put into operation with Morse Code between Washington, DC and Baltimore, MD on May 24, 1844.
+It revolutionized long distance communication, but was still limited to those who had a telegraph set connected to the outside world, and a working knowledge of Morse Code.

 –. — … …. / -.. .- .-. -. / .. – !